cpaul319/PacMen-Exercise/README.md

 Most recently Updated code so that the PacMen would reverse directions when the hit the left and right walls and would chomp as they do in the game.

+Road Map:
-Future possibilites would include virtical or diagonal facing Pacman pictures for a better representation of the game.
+Correct Pacmen generating over the Start Game button Include virtical or diagonal facing Pacman for true directional represnetation

 MIT License